 We are super passionate about socially ethical and environmentally responsible clothing production, So working alongside Jambangan Bali Garment was a no brainer.
 For us, sustainability is a prerequisite for ongoing business success.

-We’re committed to building a more responsible production cycle, which includes the materials we use in seasonal collections.
+We’re committed to building a more responsible production cycle, which includes the materials we use in our collections.
 This can sometimes be a challenge due to the fact that we often source stock fabric from local or offshore supply agents, making traceability tricky.
 However we are working together with our suppliers for a more transparent production cycle.
 Fabric offcuts are reused for sampling purposes or donated.

 It’s MIA SULLY’s responsibility to know that everyone who works on a MIA SULLY product, does so in a safe, fair and non-discriminatory workplace.
 We provide this for our employees and we also require this of our suppliers.